sempervent/dev-setup/mypy/net/README.md

 ````
 The `Files` class automatically converts the inputs into a tuple or list of
-tuples ready for the `requests` engine to parse.
+tuples ready for the `requests` engine to parse, and the MIME-type is generated
+by the `python-magic` module.
 Additionally it includes a
 `Files.sizes()` method to retrieve file sizes in the case that information is
 needed.